Kate McMillan

-Kate McMillan is a judge in the Trial Division of the Supreme Court of Victoria.
+Kate McMillan was a judge in the Trial Division of the Supreme Court of Victoria.
 She formerly worked as a solicitor before becoming a barrister where she was appointed a Senior Counsel.

 Early life and education

 McMillan attended Ruyton Girls' School in Kew, Victoria where she was Vice Captain, Athletics Captain and a Boarding House Prefect.
 McMillan studied at the Melbourne Law School where she graduated with a Bachelor of Laws in 1974.

 Career

 McMillan did her articles with John Ball and was admitted as a solicitor in April 1976.
 Six months later she went to work at law firm Phillips, Fox & Masel.
 McMillan became a barrister in 1981 where she spent the majority of her legal career, being appointed Senior Counsel in 2000, practising primarily in commercial litigation.
 She was on the Bar Ethics Committee for 10 years and was the Chair of the Victorian Bar in 2005–6.
 McMillan represented, the former wife of Bob Jane in various proceedings following their separation.